 Christ’s College, St. Andrew’s Street – sited in the ante-chapel.
 Inspired by Rembrandt’s picture of the “Deposition from the Cross”, this sculpture can only be seen when Christ’s College Chapel is open to the public.
 It is essential to enquire at the Porters’ Lodge: 01223 334900.

-Anthony Caro (b 1924) is a major figure in British sculpture.
+Anthony Caro (1924-2013) is a major figure in British sculpture.
 His reputation for energetic activity has become global and he is widely respected in the art world where he has had many successful national and international exhibitions.
 He has produced a huge range of work - small "table" sculptures, large sculptural towers that are almost architecture and multi-part sculptures commenting on conflict and death in modern forms.
 Recently he undertook a huge commission in the Chapel of Light, in the Eglise de Saint-Jean-Baptiste, Bourbourg, Northern France.

 11: Tim Harrisson